Drumsagard Village

 Drumsagard Village is a new construction village in Cambuslang, South Lanarkshire.
-It is built around the site of Drumsagard Castle and immediately south of the site of Hallside Steelworks, also known as the Cambuslang Iron and Steel Works.
-One of the first facilities of their kind and eventually extending over an area of around 33 acres, the steelworks were established in 1873 and closed in 1979.
+It is built around the site of Drumsagard Castle and immediately south of the site of Hallside Steelworks.

 History

 The Parish of Cambuslang in the Barony of Drumsargard, also spelt Drumsagart, meaning "ridge of the priest" – can be traced back to the time of King Alexander II of Scotland (1214–49) when it belonged to Walter Olifard, Justiciar of Lothian.
 The Barony of Drumsargard (whose castle ruins can be discerned to the south-east of Hallside although none of the structure itself now remains) passed to Archibald Douglas, 3rd Earl of Douglas in 1370, as part of the settlement in his marriage to Johanna, daughter of Thomas Moray of Bothwell.
 In 1452 the Douglases were displaced in favour of James Lord Hamilton, who became tenant-in-chief in 1455.
 This feudal superiority remained with the Dukes of Hamilton – who were also the largest landowners – up until 1922, though the abolition of feudalism in Scotland did not come until the end of the 20th Century.

 In the 19th and early 20th century there were several working farms and a small colliery on the land which is now modern housing.
 Hallside House, the mansion overlooking the area (built by George Jardine), was located off Manse Brae at the eastern side of the parish of Cambuslang, near the boundary with Blantyre; it survived until the 1930s.
 There was also a small community built for the steel workers and the managers which had associated schools and churches but that has all but disappeared, save for a group of sandstone houses known as Hallside Village which were restored in the late 20th century.

 The larger part of the modern suburb was constructed in the late 1990s and early 2000s.
 In the 2010s, one of the remaining farms (East Hallside) was demolished and converted into a further area of new housing, and in 2021 planning was approved by the council for a further development (184 homes) on the eastern edge of the neighbourhood despite more than 150 complaints being submitted in respect of green belt encroachment and wildlife disruption, lack of sufficient local amenities and access all being off the main A724 road rather than existing side streets.